Is Customer Communication Fractured?

 Read Twilio’s key findings here.

-So great communication is the key driver to business success, right?
 Yes – so long as customers can communicate with businesses in the way they communicate with their friends.
-And one of the most favored forms of communication right now is texting.
-This is backed up by a recent study which reports that 9 out of 10 people want to talk to businesses using messaging- which includes texts.
+And one of the most favored forms of communication right now is texting – or SMS.

-Which is why 2-way interactive SMS is so beneficial: For the business and the customer.
+Which is why 2-way interactive SMS is so beneficial: For both the business and the customer.

-2-Way Text turns one-way customer contact into a more rewarding – and enduring – two-way relationship.
+2-Way ext turns one-way customer contact into a more rewarding – and enduring – 2-way relationship.
 With the right technology, organizations can send and receive text messages in real-time, and start a chat session when more than a simple response is needed.

 In fact 2-way text is now available for Office 365, including Microsoft Teams and Skype for Business.
 So it’s never been easier for businesses to respond to customers fast.
 And respond to them on the channel they prefer.